rimonim/NLP_for_Cognitive_Science/MineCraft/predicting_questions_README.md

 I have already theorized that the likelihood of a given Builder turn being a repair initiation is increased by the need for clarification of previous turns.
 Are there certain types of instructions that need to be clarified more often?
 How about long and complicated ones?

-Here's a quick and dirty graph of repair against length of the previous turn, with repair formaatted as numeric and a [Loess](https://en.wikipedia.org/wiki/Local_regression) line running between No and Yes:
+Here's a quick and dirty graph of repair against `length of the previous turn`, with `repair` formaatted as numeric and a [Loess](https://en.wikipedia.org/wiki/Local_regression) line running between No and Yes:

 ```r
 library(ggbeeswarm)